-Department Chairs are faculty members who have been appointed by the President, based upon a recommendation from the Dean and the Provost.
-Their appointment is reviewed annually based upon performance as evaluated by the Dean.
+Department Chairs are faculty members who have been appointed by the President, based upon a recommendation from the dean and the provost.
+Their appointment is reviewed annually based upon performance as evaluated by the dean.
 Like all faculty members, Department Chairs are expected to maintain professional and current competence in their academic disciplines through on-going development and by pursuing continued learning, scholarship, consulting, and public service.
 The primary role of the Department Chair is to foster a quality educational program for students by creating a climate in which the faculty member is able to teach, engage in scholarship, and perform well.
 Specifically, Department Chairs in the Richard W. Riley College of Education have a duty and responsibility to:

-- Ensure that faculty evaluations are conducted in accordance with the policies and procedures of the College and University. - Review, with the faculty member, the member's performance at least once a year. - Attempt to solve faculty and student problems. - Conduct departmental meetings. - Act as a liaison with other units and administrators. - Set a professional example for faculty members. - Propose changes in the curriculum, degree requirements, and noncurricula programs after approval by the departmental faculty. - Ensure coordination of curricula within the department and with other College and University departments. - Recommend to the Dean yearly course offerings and summer school offerings. - Recommend to the Dean class time schedules. - Assign course schedules to faculty and recommend to the Dean appropriate class size. - Approve faculty assignments for dual employment, continuing education, and other extra duties. - Coordinate the department's role with registration, recruitment, and orientation activities. - Teach on a reduced basis as approved by the Dean. - Prepare and submit to the Dean yearly budgets and budget reports. - Allocate and monitor the departmental budget. - Supervise all routine office functions, including the supervision of office staff, graduate assistants, and work-study students. - Recommend to the Dean faculty recruitment procedures and processes, and take a central role in the recruitment of faculty and staff for the department. - Assist with the continuing development of departmental faculty and staff. - Assist with student recruitment, including evaluation of transcripts and application materials. - Provide oversight to ensure the quality of all undergraduate and graduate programs in the department. - Assist with all external accreditation activities. - Promote and encourage the obtaining of grants, attendance at professional meetings, research, publication, and other scholarly activities. - Perform other leadership duties as required by the department or assigned by the Dean.
+- Ensure that faculty evaluations are conducted in accordance with the policies and procedures of the College and University. - Review, with the faculty member, the member's performance at least once a year. - Attempt to solve faculty and student problems. - Conduct departmental meetings. - Act as a liaison with other units and administrators. - Set a professional example for faculty members. - Propose changes in the curriculum, degree requirements, and noncurricular programs after approval by the departmental faculty. - Ensure coordination of curricula within the department and with other College and University departments. - Recommend to the chair's evaluation (with letter of disagreement if submitted by the faculty) are prepared, signed dean yearly course offerings and summer school offerings. - Recommend to the dean class time schedules.

+- Assign course schedules to faculty and recommend to the dean appropriate class size. - Approve faculty assignments for dual employment, continuing education, and other extra duties. - Coordinate the department's role with registration, recruitment, and orientation activities. - Teach on a reduced basis as approved by the dean. - Prepare and submit to the dean yearly budgets and budget reports. - Allocate and monitor the departmental budget. - Supervise all routine office functions, including the supervision of office staff, graduate assistants, and work-study students. - Recommend to the dean faculty recruitment procedures and processes, and take a central role in the recruitment of faculty and staff for the department. - Assist with the continuing development of departmental faculty and staff. - Assist with student recruitment, including evaluation of transcripts and application materials. - Provide oversight to ensure the quality of all undergraduate and graduate programs in the department. - Assist with all external accreditation activities. - Promote and encourage the obtaining of grants, attendance at professional meetings, research, publication, and other scholarly activities. - Perform other leadership duties as required by the department or assigned by the dean.